almostengr/thermometerpi/README.md

 # Thermometer Pi

-This project uses a Raspberry Pi to send data to Home Assistant to control window air conditioner units.
+This project uses a Raspberry Pi to make data available via an API from a temperature sensor.
 Thermometer that reads the current temperature for a DS18S20.
-This is an application created on .NET Core 3.1 with C#.
+This is an application created on .NET 5.0 with C#.

 ## Getting Temperature

-Once initialized, temperatures can be queried in the same way:
+When a GET call is made to the API, the application runs the below command:

   digitemp_DS9097 -a -q -c /etc/digitemp.conf